EECS150/asic_labs_fa21/project/final.md

 7. What is the number of cycles that your design takes to run the benchmarks?
 What changes/optimizations have you done to try and optimize for these tests?

+8. Explain any other optimizations you made for your design.

-8. Is there anything you would like to tell the staff before we grade your project?
+9. Is there anything you would like to tell the staff before we grade your project?

 If you worked with a partner you do not need separate reports.
 If you are having issues with your